Cervical, Thoracic, Lumbar Medial Branch Nerve Block and/or Radiofrequency Ablation

 Treatment Benefits

-Medial branch RFA can significantly reduce or eliminate pain from facet joint irritation, often allowing patients to return to regular activities with greater comfort.
-The procedure is targeted, repeatable, and can provide relief that lasts six months or longer.
-It is also associated with minimal downtime and a relatively quick recovery compared to surgical options.
+Medial branch RFA significantly reduces or eliminates pain from spinal facet joint arthritis, allowing patients to attain relief and return to normal levels of activity.
+The procedure is targeted, repeatable, and can provide relief that generally lasts approximately 6 to 18 months, or longer.
+It is also associated with minimal downtime and a relatively quick recovery.

 Who Can Benefit from This Treatment?

-This treatment is ideal for individuals with chronic spine pain due to arthritis, degenerative disc disease, or facet joint syndrome.
-It may be appropriate for patients with neck, mid-back, or low back pain that worsens with movement and has not improved with conservative care.
+This treatment is ideal for individuals with chronic spine pain due to spinal facet joint pain from arthritis or excessive mechanical stress from degenerative disc disease.
+It may be administered for patients with neck, mid-back, or low back pain that has not improved with conservative care.
 A successful diagnostic block is typically required to confirm candidacy before proceeding with ablation.

 Learn more about Medial Branch Nerve Radiofrequency Ablation by contacting the Minimally Invasive Spine and Pain Institute—our team is here to help you explore your options.